 During his career, he has worked on a variety of research topics including,

 - Vibration Analysis and Control of Linear and Nonlinear Systems

 - Application of Smart Materials (Shape Memory Alloys) as Actuators and Sensors

 - Nonlinear Rigid Body Dynamics (with applications in ships and helicopter blades)

 - Structural Design using Variational Asymptotic and Finite Element Methods

-- Stress Analysis and Limit State Analysis (for Plastic Design) of Structures
+- Stress Analysis and Limit State Analysis (for Plastic Design) of Structure

-Beside his education and research on Mechanical Engineering, Dr. Ghorashi has also received an MSc in Economic and Social Systems Engineering from the Institute for Research in Planning and Development in Tehran.
+Beside his education and research in Mechanical Engineering, Dr. Ghorashi has earned an MSc in Economic and Social Systems Engineering from the Institute for Research in Planning and Development in Tehran.
 His main subject of research in this area has been Overlapping Generations Model and Micro-based Macro-economics.

 Book: M. Ghorashi, 2016, Statics and Rotational Dynamics of Composite Beams, Springer.